verana-labs/verana-docs/docs/use/ecosystems/30-trust-registries/10-list-trust-registries.md

 ```

 :::tip
-You can specify optional parameters by adding flags like `--controller`, `--modified_after`, etc. The above example will return at most 10 active trust registries modified after Jan 1, 2025, controlled by the specified user, and will prefer English governance frameworks.
+You can specify optional parameters by adding flags like `--controller`, `--modified-after`, etc. The above example will return at most 10 active trust registries modified after Jan 1, 2025, controlled by the specified user, and will prefer English governance frameworks.

 Make sure you set `$USER_ACC_LIT` with a valid Verana address e.g.
 ```